The NRA Foundation Inc

 • Focus proposals on educational outcomes and community impact

-• Consider applying for specific programs like the Frontline Heroes Scholarship if your organization serves law enforcement, military, or first responders
+• Consider applying for specific programmes like the Frontline Heroes Scholarship if your organisation serves law enforcement, military, or first responders

 References